jacob-brown/EquSeq/README.md

 # EquSeq

-Submitted as part of the thesis:
+Submitted as part of:

 **Title:** Direct to consumer genetics for non-human samples

 **Author**: Jacob Brown

-Master of Research at Imperial College London.
+Master of Research at Imperial College London 2020.

 Submitted for the *MRes in Computational Methods in Ecology and Evolution*.

 **N.B.** General usage and thesis replicability is sufficient, however, the tool is a work in progress, eg. many of the scripts are still hard-coded.

-The scripts make use of 2 environments (both unix), HPC and local.
-Much of the analysis on raw sequences occured on the HPC space, whilst the local environmet was reserved for smaller data file handling and plotting.

 -----
 # Files/Directories of particular interest
 For thesis examinars and those undertaking future work, below are several important files/directories to take particular note of.

-* `data/raw_data` - raw infotables from ncbi, compiled tables for scripts to pivot on.
-Only edit if more data is being added.
+* `data/raw_data` - raw infotables from ncbi, compiled tables for scripts to pivot on (only edit if more data is being added).
 * `data/metadata` - metadata tables from publications, usually breed-sample info
 * `data/cleaned_data` - scripts take rawdata, clean, assign breeds, and get dumped here
     * `info_all.csv` - Unique sequence runs/file codes with additional information
     * `info_individual_grouped.csv` - As above, but grouped at the individual sample level
     * `info_pop_grouped.csv` - As above, but grouped at the breed level
-* `results/individs_used.csv` - assecion code's and corresponding breeds actually used
+* `results/individs_used.csv` - assecion code's and corresponding breeds actually used for the thesis

-# Repo structure
+# Directory structure
+Scripts are grouped by their usage.

 ```
 .
 ├── ancestry
-├── data
+├── **data**
 │   ├── cleaned_data
 │   │   └── infotables_update
 │   ├── gene_variants